MasterChef (Brazilian TV series): MasterChef Junior

 MasterChef Junior is a series featuring children from ages 9 to 13 as contestants, aiming to find the best junior chef in Brazil.
 The series premiered on October 20, 2015.

 MasterChef Profissionais

 MasterChef Profissionais is series featuring professional chefs as contestants, aiming to find the best professional chef in Brazil.
 The series premiered on October 4, 2016.

 MasterChef: A Revanche

 MasterChef: A Revanche is series featured returning former contestants from the first six series, who did not win the competition before, as contestants, aiming to find the best all-star chef from MasterChef.
 The series premiered on October 15, 2019.

 MasterChef +

 MasterChef + is a series featuring seniors over 60 years old as contestants, aiming to find the best senior chef in Brazil.
 The series premiered on November 15, 2022.

+MasterChef Confeitaria

+MasterChef Confeitaria is series featuring professional bakers as contestants, aiming to find the best professional baker in Brazil.
+The series premiered on November 19, 2024.

+MasterChef Creators

+MasterChef Creators is series featuring digital influencers as contestants, and aired exclusively online, aiming to find the best digital influencer chef in Brazil.
+The series premiered on May 8, 2025.

+MasterChef Celebridades

+MasterChef Celebridades is series featuring celebrities as contestants, aiming to find the best celebrity chef in Brazil.
+The series premiered on November 18, 2025.

 MasterChef: Para Tudo

 MasterChef: Para Tudo is a TV show featuring interviews with judges and former contestants, plus recipes and memes, presented by Ana Paula Padrão.
 The series premiered on March 26, 2019.

 The program name referenced the recurring expression "stop everything!" said to the competitors by the presenter Ana Paula Padrão in the competition versions of the franchise.

 The format of this version did not consist of a game between chefs, but of interviews, reports, recipes, best moments and viral content about the franchise.

 All material used in the program was exclusive, including interviews with the eliminated, family members and guests about the competition's developments.
 The program also brought public participation on social media, interacting with the presenter.